 When the Colorado Gold Rush began in 1858, Holladay capitalized by associating with the staging firm of Russell, Majors, & Waddell.
 The disruption of the Butterfield Overland Mail during the Civil War provided another business opportunity.
 In March 1862, he gained control of Central Overland California and Pikes Peak Express Company and its 1,200 miles of stage lines.
 After winning the postal contract for mail service to Salt Lake City, Utah, he established the Overland Stage Route along the Overland Trail.

-However, the shrewd Ben Holladay, well aware that the inevitable completion of the new Transcontinental Railroad would eliminate the need for stagecoach transportation, was fortunate to sell the route, the equipment, and the contracts to Wells-Fargo.On November 1, 1866, he sold the company for $1.5 million cash, $300,000 worth of Wells Fargo and Company stock, and numerous other perks.
+However, the shrewd Ben Holladay, well aware that the inevitable completion of the new Transcontinental Railroad would eliminate the need for stagecoach transportation, was fortunate to sell the route, equipment, and contracts Wells-Fargo.On November 1, 1866, he sold the company for $1.5 million cash, $300,000 worth of Wells Fargo and Company stock, and numerous other perks.

-The overland mail continued for another 2 1/2 years along the Overland Trail until the Union Pacific, and the Central Pacific railroads met at Promontory Point, Utah, in 1869, eliminating the need for mail service via the stagecoach.
+The overland mail continued for another 2 1/2 years along the Overland Trail until the Union Pacific and the Central Pacific Railroads met at Promontory Point, Utah, in 1869, eliminating the need for mail service via the stagecoach.

 Holladay moved from San Francisco to Oregon in August 1868 to get involved in the railroad business.
 He soon organized the construction of a railroad along the Willamette River by purchasing the illegally incorporated Oregon Central Railroad of Salem.
 His goal was to build a rail line to California along the east side of the Willamette River.
 To do so, he spent about $55,000 in bribe money.
 The competition subsequently sold out to him in 1870, and after winning a federal subsidy, he built the Oregon and California Railroad as far south as Roseburg.